-The end of the 2011 tax year is almost here and the IRS has sent a friendly reminder that it wants your tax filings soon.
-The final deadline to file your taxes is October 15.
-At least, it is for those taxpayers that filed for an extension back in April.
+The tax extension deadline is almost here and this is a friendly reminder that the IRS wants your tax filings soon.
+This year the tax deadline, for those taxpayers that filed for a 2012 tax extension back in April, is October 15.

 If you didn’t know, the IRS allows taxpayers to file an automatic six month extension.
 You can use the extra time to get all your paperwork in order.
 It also gives procrastinators some extra time to avoid the work.

 However, this extension is only for the paperwork.
-Any taxes owed still needs to be paid by the April deadline.
-You would have to estimate and pay your taxes by then to avoid any penalties and interest.
+Any taxes owed had to be paid back at the April deadline.
+You needed to estimate and pay your taxes back then to avoid any penalties and interest.

 If you filed for an extension this year, here’s a few helpful reminders and tax tips before filing your return: